-15.3.4 Electric heaters for oil and fuel heating in tanks shall be equipped with devices for temperature control of the heated medium, temperature sensors for surfaces of heating coils, low level indicators and means for disconnection of power supply to the heaters in case the upper temperature limit or the lowest permissible level is exceeded.
+15.3.4 Electric heaters for oil and fuel heating in tanks shall be equipped with devices for temperature control of the heated medium, low level indicators and manually disengaged devices for disconnection of power supply to the heaters in case of malfunction of devices for temperature control and if the upper temperature limit of the medium heated or the lowest permissible level are exceeded.
+An alarm system shall be provided in control posts of the heaters when means for disconnection of power supply to the heaters are activated.